AmosMalusi/Sales-Analysis-project-1/README.md

 - Identify best and worst performing products and regions
 - Present insights in a clear and interactive dashboard

----

 ## Data Source
-The dataset used in this project is a retail sales dataset containing information on:
+The dataset used in this project is a retail sales dataset from Kaggle containing information on:
 - Orders and sales
 - Profit and discounts
 - Products and categories